 Semirara Mining and Power Corporation (the "Company" or "SMPC") was incorporated on February 26, 1980 to explore, develop, and mine the coal resources in Semirara Island.
-On August 18, 2014, the Securities and Exchange Commission approved the change in SCC's corporate name to include the word "power" in line with the forward integration of the Company's business as a coal supplier or producer to power generation through its whollyowned subsidiaries.
+On August 18, 2014, the Securities and Exchange Commission approved the change in SCC's corporate name to include the word "power" in line with the forward integration of the Company's business as a coal supplier or producer to power generation through its wholly-owned subsidiaries.

-The Company is a leading vertically integrated power generation company in the Philippines.
-To date, the Company is still the only power producer in the country that owns and mines its own fuel source.
-The Company is also the largest coal producer, accounting for 99% of the country's coal production.
+SMPC is a leading vertically integrated power generation company in the Philippines.
+To date, we are still the only power producer in the country that owns and mines our own fuel source.
+SMPC is also the largest coal producer, accounting for 99% of the country's coal production.